macadminsdotorg/codeofconduct/README.md

 * respect and treat others fairly, regardless of race ancestry, place of origin, colour, ethnic origin, citizenship, religion, gender, sexual orientation, age or disability
 * respect the rights of others

+Additionally, if you are a reporter or a member of the press:

+* you must have have that information listed in your profile - documentation on how to do that is [available here](https://get.slack.help/hc/en-us/articles/204092246-Edit-your-profile)
+* if you want to interview someone about something, you need to let that person know that it's an interview and inform them about where their comments may end up being published

 Everyone is welcome to participate, and no judgement will be made on members of the greater Mac community who are not a part of the community.